brevzin/cpp_proposals/2415_what_view/what-view.md

 If `v` is an lvalue, do you want `rng` to *copy* `v` or to *refer*  to `v`?
 If you want it to copy `v`, because copying `v` is cheap and you want to avoid paying for indirection and potentional dangling, then `v` is a `view`.
 If you want to refer to `v`, because copying `v` is expensive (possibly more expensive than the algorithm you're doing), then `v` is not a view. `string_view` is a `view`, `vector<string>` is not.

+# Implementation Experience

+This proposal has been implemented and passes the libstdc++ testsuite (with suitable modifications).

 # Proposed Wording

 This also resolves [@LWG3452].